nicbeuc/website/src/projects/drnozebest.md

 ---
-title: "R.Chiara"
+title: "Dr. Noze Best"
 date: "2024-01-01"
 tags: ["svelte", "project"]
 thumbnail: "/test-thumbnail.jpg"
 ---

-# Project 1
+# Project 2

-This is the content for Project 1.
+This is the content for Project 2.